cwlin0131/cwlin0131/README.md

 Our next chapter is about **builders**, who I believe are the next generation of creators.

-**Portaly Vibe** offers a growth-first commerce layer for the vibe coding generation.
-One-line integration delivers checkout, subscriptions, member management, conversion analytics, and data-driven insights.
-Everything a builder needs to turn traffic into revenue and a product into a business.
+**Portaly Vibe** is your AI Product Growth Engineer.
+The OS for solopreneurs and small AI teams to run end-to-end product growth autonomously.

 ### What I love

 - I pursue the craftsmanship of building: PLG, growth hacking, and building an AI-driven culture.
-- I love the Breaking Bad series, I watch anime (Frieren is my latest #1), I work out 3 times a week.
+- I love the Breaking Bad series, I watch anime (Frieren as my #1), I work out 3 times a week.

 ### How to connect